brentwoo/festival_proj/README.md

 Mac OS 10.8 does not come out-of-the-box with a C++ compiler.
 In the App Store download XCode, and in the Preferences in the Downloads tab, install the Command Line Tools.

-*Download the source packges from here:*
+_Download the source packges from here:_

 * http://festvox.org/festival/downloads.html (North America)
 * http://www.cstr.ed.ac.uk/downloads/festival/2.1/ (Europe)

-At minimum you need the Festival System source, a lexicon distribution, a speech database, and the Edinburgh Speech Tools Library.
-For a quick start, without needing to configure anything, get these files.
+At minimum you need the Festival System source, lexicon distributions appropriate for desired voices, a speech database, and the Edinburgh Speech Tools Library.

+The lexicons support different voices.
+CMU is required for American English voices, OALD is required for British English voices, and POSLEX is required for both BrE and AmE voices.
+(Note: OALD is only free for non-commercial use)

+For the default, simple American English male voice, get these files.

 * festival-###-release.tar.gz
 * festlex_CMU.tar.gz
 * festlex_POSLEX.tar.gz
-* festvox_rab_diphone.tar.gz
+* festvox_kallpc16k.tar.gz
 * speech_tools-2.1-release.tar.gz

 Compile, using standard make procedure, the speech tools first, then the fest* files.
-In the folder where you would like to install Festival (e.g., `cd ~/festival):
+In the folder where you would like to install Festival (e.g., `cd ~/festival`):

     $ tar xzvf speech_tools-2.1-release.tar.gz
     $ cd speech_tools